TimvanScherpenzeel/profiling-research/README.md

 ### GPU profiling

 In order to know if you are GPU bound you must profile the GPU.
-Most of the time it makes sense to keep an eye on real-time performance measures and when in doubt capture a GPU trace.
+Most of the time it makes sense to keep an eye on real-time GPU timing queries and when in doubt capture a GPU trace.

 The GPU has many processing units working in parallel and it is common to be bound by different units for different parts of the frame.
 Because of this, it makes sense to look at finding where the GPU cost is going when looking for the GPU bottleneck.
 Common ways your can be GPU bound are the application being draw call heavy, complex materials, dense triangle meshes and a large view frustum).